 The UK Government provides public datasets that can be used by the media or the public.
 One such dataset contains information collected for the Coronavirus pandemic and its impact on people living and working in the UK.
 The problem with this dataset, though, is that we weren’t able to record the data until after the pandemic had got into full swing.
 Some examples of factors that defeat those trying to understand the data are below…

-There was no actual testing system in place in March, which likely means a massive under-reporting of cases.
-The current testing system has reached capacity in some areas, which will mean under-reporting of cases now.
+There was no actual testing system in place in March, which means cases being under-reported until a fully functional testing system was put in place.
+Even when the testing system was up and running, it reached capactity in some areas in September 2020, which will mean under-reporting of cases mid-way through the data set.
 In between, when there was a fully working test system, we would have been receiving reasonable data (the testing process itself is not 100% accurate, but we can expect the numbers to provide a good indication of the state of affairs when the system is in place and working).

 Cases has been the go-to metric for reporting on Coronavirus, but I think this could be a mistake, given the massive problems with the collection of the data for cases.
 With this in mind, I have examined the other data that is available and made an effort to construct a model based on a more reliable measurement for how the situation has developed.
-A reliable metric needs to be one that is likely to have reported reasonable numbers throughout the March – September date range.
+A reliable metric needs to be one that is likely to have reported reasonable numbers throughout the March – September 2020 date range.
 One that is not affected by time slices with no testing, or limited testing.
-From this, we can examine the relationship between cases and our new metric to see if it provides a model for predicting cases.
+From this, we can examine the relationship between cases and our new metric to see if it provides a model for predicting the number cases during the periods it couldn’t be collected.

 Stable Metric – Hospital Admissions